 As the leaves drop and the sap retreats into the roots, something within us shifts too.
-It’s time to let go, rest, turn inward, and find peace.
-Our peacefulness will nurture what’s meant to come to life in the spring.
+It’s time to let go, rest and turn inward.
+Time to sit in silence and find that inner place of quiet and peacefulness.
+Meditating in this place will help nurture what’s meant to come to life in the spring.

 What are you ready to release?
 What can you shed, as the trees and bushes shed their leaves?